jmscslgroup/libpanda/README.md

-# Interface library for comm.ai's USB panda.
+# Interface library for comma.ai's USB panda.

 A library that handles communication with a comma.ai Panda interface device.
 Simple demos collect data from the panda (grey version) to the screen.